 The 769-foot-long Laurel Street Overcrossing was built in 1915 and is a reinforced concrete cantilevered hollow arch structure with a maximum height of 129 feet.
 Retrofitting for seismic strength and rehabilitation was required due to corroded steel and unsound concrete.
 Resembling a Roman aqueduct, the bridge is listed on the National Register of Historic Places, which made preservation of its historic character a controlling design criterion.

-TYLI’s scope of work included performing detailed inspections; determining the scope and cost of necessary rehabilitation work; developing the seismic retrofit strategy; preparing final plans, specifications, and estimate (PS&E), and providing support during construction for both the rehabilitation and seismic retrofit.
-Retrofit measures included locking the midspan expansion joints through longitudinal post-tensioning of the superstructure, improving the transverse seismic behavior.
-TYLI developed several construction stages to facilitate these post-tensioning operations.
-The piers were strengthened by adding vertically post-tensioned shear walls, which extend from the foundation into the superstructure and provide sufficient shear and displacement capacity for the design seismic event.
+TYLI’s scope of work included performing detailed inspections; determining the scope and cost of necessary rehabilitation work; developing the seismic retrofit strategy; preparing final plans, specifications, and estimate (PS&E); and providing support during construction for both the rehabilitation and seismic retrofit.

-- TYLI developed an innovative seismic retrofit strategy using both response-spectrum and non-linear time history analyses.
+- TYLI's seismic retrofit strategy used both response-spectrum and non-linear time history analyses.

-- The historic character of the bridge was preserved by concealing all retrofitting within the internal framework.
+- The bridge's historic character was preserved by concealing all retrofitting within the internal framework.

-- Pedestrian access was maintained on the bridge at all times during construction.
+- Pedestrian access was maintained at all times during construction.

-- Bridge closure to traffic was successfully limited to a short, four-month window.
+- Bridge closure to traffic was limited to a short, four-month window.